 1) Arabic language through ARBC 0302 or the equivalent: ARBC 0101, ARBC 0102, ARBC 0103, ARBC 0201, ARBC 0202, ARBC 0301, ARBC 0302;

 a.
-ENAM 0205, LITS 0205 or LITS 0360, plus three additional courses in Arabic literature (for students pursuing senior work in literature)
+ENAM 0205, plus two additional courses in Arabic literature taken at Middlebury College’s Vermont campus (for students pursuing senior work in literature);

 b.
-LNGT 0101, LNGT 0102 or ARBC 0111, plus two additional courses in Arabic linguistics and one in Arabic literature (for students pursuing senior work in linguistics);
+One of LNGT 0101, LNGT 0102 or LNGT 0109, plus two additional courses in Arabic linguistics taken at Middlebury College’s Vermont campus (for students pursuing senior work in linguistics);

-Senior Work: Majors with a B+ average in their Arabic coursework may elect to prepare a one-term senior project (ARBC 0600, taken in the Spring) or a thesis (ARBC 0700/0701, taken in Fall and Winter or Winter and Spring).
-Senior projects and theses are usually written in English, but must demonstrate significant use of Arabic sources.
-Senior theses will include a 2000 word summary in Arabic.
+Senior Work: Majors are required to prepare a one-term senior project (ARBC 0700), or a two-term thesis (ARBC 0700/0701, taken in Fall and Winter or Winter and Spring).
+Senior projects and theses may be written in English, but must demonstrate significant use of Arabic sources.
+Senior theses will include a 2000-word summary in Arabic.

-Departmental honors are determined by a combination of thesis grade and grade point average in courses taken in the Arabic Program at Middlebury College and at Middlebury College’s study abroad sites in Alexandria or Amman.
+Departmental honors are determined by a combination of thesis grade and grade point average in courses taken at the Arabic Program at Middlebury College, the Middlebury summer Arabic School, and Middlebury College’s study abroad sites.

-Minor in Arabic: Students may minor in Arabic by 1) studying Arabic language through ARBC 0302 or the equivalent; and 2) taking two other courses related to Arabic culture (cinema, literature, pop-culture, etc.) or Arabic linguistics.
-Only one of the two courses on Arabic culture or linguistics may be taken abroad.
-(See above for guidelines regarding courses taken at schools abroad and at the Summer Language Program.)
+(a) The Arabic Minor requires 1) studying Arabic language through ARBC 0302 or the equivalent; and 2) taking two other courses related to Arab culture (cinema, literature, pop-culture, etc.) or Arabic linguistics.
+Only one of the two courses on Arab culture or Arabic linguistics may be taken abroad.
+(See above for guidelines regarding courses taken at schools abroad and at the summer Language Schools.)